codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.2.1.md

 # Self-hosted v2.2.1

-These release notes are for [Codacy Self-hosted v2.2.1](https://github.com/codacy/chart/releases/tag/2.2.1){: target="_blank"}, released on October 22, 2020.
+These release notes are for [Codacy Self-hosted v2.2.1](https://github.com/codacy/chart/releases/tag/2.2.1), released on October 22, 2020.

 To upgrade Codacy, follow [these instructions](../../chart/maintenance/upgrade.md).
 After that, restart the Fluentd pods by running the following command, replacing `<namespace>` with the namespace in which Codacy was installed: